CLPX-Ground: Ground-Based Frequency Modulated Continuous Wave (FMCW) Radar

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Hans-Peter Marshall.
+Marshall, H., G. Koh, and R. Forster.
 2004.
 CLPX-Ground: Ground-Based Frequency Modulated Continuous Wave (FMCW) Radar. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.